 Lake Bled is the symbol of not just the city of Bled but of Slovenia as a whole.
 The island in the middle of Lake Bled is like a jewel, and the church standing on it attracts thousands of tourists every year.
-There are countless attractions hidden by the lake that you may not have heard of or not know that it is near Bled.
+There are countless attractions hidden by the lake that you may not have heard of.

 Neither the city nor the lake ever sleeps, as almost all of the natural treasures and attractions that enclose the lake and the surrounding area are accessible all year round.

-There are numerous campsites, hotels, and apartments around Lake Bled.
-Whether you are staying in Bled, or a nearby village, booking.com has a lot of great options and deals.
+There are numerous campsites, hotels, and apartments around.
+Whether you are staying in the city, or a nearby village, you will find many great options and deals.

 #1 Bled Island, Pilgrimage Church of the Assumption of Mary

 When you walk around Lake Bled, you can often hear the bells.
 The sounds come from the island, from the bell tower.
-Several legends and rumours are known about the bell.
+Several legends and rumors are known about the bell.
 In one version, if the bell is ringing, you have to wish, while according to other sources, if the bell is rung three times, your wish will be fulfilled.
-One thing is for sure, if you hear the bell, wish for something! 🙏 😉
+One thing is for sure if you hear the bell, wish for something!

 At one end of the island is the island’s second landmark, the huge staircase renovated in 2005 (the first is the church).